awsdocs/amazon-aurora-user-guide/doc_source/Aurora.CreateVPC.md

 The following sections discuss how to create a VPC for use with Amazon Aurora\.

 **Note**
-For a helpful and detailed guide on connecting to an Amazon Aurora DB cluster, you can see [Aurora MySQL Database Administrator’s Handbook – Connection Management](https://d1.awsstatic.com/whitepapers/RDS/amazon-aurora-mysql-database-administrator-handbook.pdf)\.
+For a helpful and detailed guide on connecting to an Amazon Aurora DB cluster, you can see [Aurora MySQL Database Administrator's Handbook – Connection Management](https://d1.awsstatic.com/whitepapers/RDS/amazon-aurora-mysql-database-administrator-handbook.pdf)\.

 ## Create a VPC and Subnets<a name="CHAP_Aurora.CreateVPC"></a>